 Looking for an affordable weekend break in the Karoo?
-These 14 cottages and guest farms were some of our favourites from 2015.
-They’re all under R400 per person per night (you might have to go with friends) and come endorsed by our Getaway journos and contributors.
+These cottages and guest farms are some of our favourites and all under R500 per person per night (you might have to go with friends) and come endorsed by our Getaway journos and contributors.

 Also see: 7 things to do in the Tankwa Karoo